SimonT321/reimagined-waddle/rules.md

 ## How we will back up each other to ensure that deadlines are not missed

+If a task is not done, then we will communicate with each other on how and when a task will be done.
+Also, we will try to circumvent missing deadlines by starting early and working efficiently.

 ## Add any other rules that your team establishes to help each other work effectively together

+Make meeting times that everyone (or most) can attend.

+If you cannot make a meeting, communicate with the team.